12. Universal Studios Singapore

 Ride Count: 14

 Universal Studios Florida opened in 1990 – the peak of the “studio park” era.
 But since its Walt Disney World competitor had stolen Universal’s tried-and-true Hollywood M.O. of being an actual studio with a behind-the-scenes tour as the park’s main draw, Universal’s plans for Florida diverged.
-Instead, Universal essentially split the components of its Studio Tour into standalone rides.
+Instead, Universal essentially split the components of its Hollywood-based Studio Tour into standalone rides.

 Unfortunately for the nostalgic, Universal spent much of the 2000s purging its Studio park of throwback films, closing that original class of Lost Legends: Kongfrontation, JAWS, T2 3-D, Back to the Future: The Ride, and Earthquake one by one, ushering in a new class of rides based on… well… whatever’s hot at the time.